A customer selects vegetables at a supermarket in Chongqing, southwest China, on February 5 (XINHUA)

 I already knew the Chinese Government had asked people to stay home, avoid going out unless necessary, wear a face mask while out and wash hands regularly.
 Without knowing what to expect, I ventured out to the supermarket, where the usual Saturday bustle was eerily absent.

 There was plenty of fresh produce and meat, as well as other foodstuffs and paper goods.
 Nothing was in short supply and prices were about the same as always.
-Chinese people at the store were friendly and orderly; there was no mad rush to horde.
+Chinese people at the store were friendly and orderly; there was no mad rush to hoard.
 It was then that I started to relax.
 All the news I had heard while out of the country was proving to be false.

 The government had extended the Spring Festival holiday and urged all companies that could to have their employees work from home.
 That included me, so I settled into a routine of working, watching the news, cooking, eating, napping, exercising and staying in touch with folks.